Each Christmas Ornament Personalized with a Name or Special Greeting from you!

 In their honor, many Spanish families enjoy roscón de los reyes, or king cake, on January 6.
 Shaped in the form of a ring, it is filled with dried nuts and fruit and something more: a coin, ring or other trinket that the careful recipient extracts before he or she is heralded as “king” or “queen” for the day.
 This “buried treasure” can be easy to miss in the excitement over the beauty of the cake, for it is lavishly decorated with candied fruits that are meant to replicate the emeralds and rubies that glittered on the robes of the three kings.

-As the holiday season comes to a close, it probably would be difficult to find a Spaniard who didn’t revel in the expectation to eat, drink and be merry – all while paying homage to the traditional, religious customs that so define this deeply religious country.
+As Christmas in Spain comes to a close, it probably would be difficult to find a Spaniard who didn’t revel in the expectation to eat, drink and be merry – all while paying homage to the traditional customs that so define this deeply religious country.